There is so much which highlights coaches efforts in trying to teach their players to be creative and it got me thinking…

 It’s more technical than simply shouting ‘get your head up’ or ‘just play what’s in front of you,’ which I was given as words of wisdom from some coaches in fairly weighty positions - I’m not telling you which ones though before you ask!

-Creativity is nurtured over time and grown like a plant, which, once sprouted, then seems to expand at an ever-increasing rate.
+Creativity is nurtured over time and grown and it then seems to improve at an ever-increasing rate.

 Encouraging players to make decisions that mean they won’t die with the ball is harder to do than say, but it’s the only way to help players uncover their potential.